Tom Michie, Registered Physiotherapist

 How many years have you been a physiotherapist?

-I have been a physiotherapy for over a year now, prior to that I had 10 years of running analysis and gait analysis.
+I have been a physiotherapist for two years now, prior to that I had 10 years of running analysis and gait analysis experience.

 Can you tell us one interesting fact about you?